cran/dataverse/README.md

   )
 ```

-Now, Dataverse often translates rectangular data into an ingested, or
+**The `original` argument:** Dataverse often translates rectangular data
-“archival” version, which is application-neutral and easily-readable.
+into an ingested, or “archival” version, which is application-neutral
-`read_dataframe_*()` defaults to taking this ingested version rather
+and easily-readable. `read_dataframe_*()` defaults to taking this
-than using the original, through the argument `original = FALSE`.
+ingested version rather than using the original, through the argument

-This default is safe because you may not have the proprietary software
+`original = FALSE`.
+This default is safe because you may not have the
-that was originally used.
-On the other hand, the data may have lost
+proprietary software that was originally used.

-information in the process of the ingestation.
+On the other hand, the data may have lost information in the process of

-Instead, to read the same file but its original version, specify
+the ingestion.
+Instead, to read the same file but its original version,
-`original = TRUE` and set an `.f` argument.
-In this case, we know that
+specify `original = TRUE` and set an `.f` argument.
+In this case, we
-`nlsw88.tab` is a Stata `.dta` dataset, so we will use the
+know that `nlsw88.tab` is a Stata `.dta` dataset, so we will use the
 `haven::read_dta` function.

 ``` r